wgumenyuk/msn-weather/README.md

 - [License](#license)

 ## About
-`msn-weather` is a powerful [Node.js](https://nodejs.org) library that allows you to easily retreive weather data for any location in the world.
+`msn-weather` is a powerful [Node.js](https://nodejs.org) library that allows you to easily retrieve weather data for any location in the world.
 As the name suggests, this wrapper uses the MSN weather API behind the scenes.

 - Simple and easy-to-use API